peteroupc/peteroupc.github.io/randomfunc.md

 If the software and/or hardware uses a nonuniform distribution, but otherwise meets this definition, it can be converted to use a uniform distribution, at least in theory, using _unbiasing_, _deskewing_, or _randomness extraction_, which are outside the scope of this document.</small>

 <small><sup id=Note2>(2)</sup> There are other RNGs besides those that generate integers 0 or greater.
-For example, Wichmann&ndash;Hill and dSFMT output numbers in the interval \[0, 1\).
+(For example, Wichmann&ndash;Hill and dSFMT output numbers in the interval \[0, 1\).)
 For such RNGs, if the RNG is known to output numbers in the interval \[0, 1\) evenly spaced by a number _p_, it can be transformed into an RNG that outputs integers in the interval \[0, 1/_p_) by multiplying its outputs by _p_.
-Otherwise, several of its outputs can be serialized to a sequence of 8-bit bytes, then the byte sequence sent to a [**hash function**](https://peteroupc.github.io/random.html#Hash_Functions) with an _n_-bit output (shorter than the byte sequence), thus turning the RNG into an RNG that outputs integers in the interval [0, 2<sup>_n_</sup>).
+Otherwise, the RNG can be transformed to an RNG that produces _n_ bit integers (in the interval [0, 2<sup>_n_</sup>)) by converting its outputs to a stream of 8-bit bytes and using a _randomness extraction_ technique to transform that stream to _n_-bit integers.
+Randomness extraction is outside the scope of this document.

-For an exercise solved by this method, see A. Koenig and B. E. Moo, _Accelerated C++_, 2000; see also a [**blog post by Johnny Chan**](http://mathalope.co.uk/2014/10/26/accelerated-c-solution-to-exercise-7-9/).
+For an exercise solved by the `RNDINT` pseudocode, see A. Koenig and B. E. Moo, _Accelerated C++_, 2000; see also a [**blog post by Johnny Chan**](http://mathalope.co.uk/2014/10/26/accelerated-c-solution-to-exercise-7-9/).
 In addition, M. O'Neill discusses various methods, both biased and unbiased, for generating random integers in a range with an RNG in a [**blog post from July 2018**](http://www.pcg-random.org/posts/bounded-rands.html).</small>

 <small><sup id=Note3>(3)</sup> This number format describes B-bit signed integers with minimum value -2<sup>B-1</sup> and maximum value 2<sup>B-1</sup> - 1, where B is a positive even number of bits; examples include Java's `short`, `int`, and `long`, with 16, 32, and 64 bits, respectively.
 A _signed integer_ is an integer that can be positive, zero, or negative.
 In _two's-complement form_, nonnegative numbers have the highest (most significant) bit set to zero, and negative numbers have that bit (and all bits beyond) set to one, and a negative number is stored in such form by swapping the bits of a number equal to that number's absolute value minus 1.</small>

 <small><sup id=Note4>(4)</sup> A na&iuml;ve `RNDINTEXC` implementation often seen in certain languages like JavaScript is the idiom `floor(RNDU01OneExc()*maxExclusive)`.
 However, there are certain issues with this idiom:

 1. Depending on how `RNDU01OneExc()` is implemented, some integers can never occur with this idiom for large `maxExclusive` values, or this idiom can otherwise have a slight bias toward certain integers.
 This bias may or may not be negligible in a given application.
 For example, if `RNDU01OneExc()` is implemented as `RNDINT(255)/256`, the resulting number will have no more than 8 bits set to 1, so that not all numbers can "randomly" occur with `maxExclusive` greater than 256.
 2. Depending on the number format, rounding error can result in `maxExclusive` being returned in rare cases.
 A more robust implementation could use a loop to check whether `maxExclusive` was generated and try again if so.
 Where a loop is not possible, such as within an SQL query, the idiom above can be replaced with `min(floor(RNDU01OneExc() * maxExclusive, maxExclusive - 1))`.
-Both modifications could still have the issue given in item 1.
+Neither modification addresses the issue given in item 1.

 If an application is concerned about these issues, it can transform the `RNDU01OneExc()` implementation (e.g., `Math.random()`) to an RNG that outputs integers 0 or greater, and use that as the underlying RNG for `RNDINT` and thus `RNDINTEXC`; see Note (2).</small>